-You may need to obtain a fishing license in certain locations.
+You may need to obtain a fishing license in specific locations.
 There might be additional rules in place for things like how long the fish you catch must be or the daily limit for trout.

 Best Gear for Trout Fishing

 One of the best parts of fishing for trout is that you don’t need a lot of equipment to catch them.
-If you want to catch trout, you’ll need some basic equipment, so knowing how to fish for them can also be more affordable than fishing for other species of fish.
+If you want to catch trout, you’ll need some essential equipment, so knowing how to fish for them can also be more affordable than fishing for other species of fish.

-Trout are not picky eaters and they’ll go for just about anything.
+Trout are not picky eaters, and they’ll go for just about anything.
 Trout anglers should experiment by trying different types of live bait, including insects like crickets, because they make up the majority of trout’s diet.

 Fishing Pole and Reel Setup